AlturaLabsCR/conex/README.md

 # CONEX

 ## To Do
-	- [ ] update templates like `templates.LoginWarnInvalidEmail` to `templates.LoginWarn` and pass the required messages via translator
+	- [X] update templates like `templates.LoginWarnInvalidEmail` to `templates.LoginWarn` and pass the required messages via translator
-	- [ ] use middleware to easily scope authentication, for example `handlers.verifyClient` could be middleware
+	- [X] use middleware to easily scope authentication, for example `handlers.verifyClient` could be middleware
-	- [ ] user plans table (permission integers)
+	- [X] user plans table
+	- [X] Send CSRF token in client
+	- [X] Account logins, devices, etc
 	- [ ] site registration
 	- [ ] site update
 	- [ ] site sync